dorsal-lab/opentelemetry-c-demo/README.md

 # opentelemetry-c-demo

 Simple ZeroMQ client, proxy and server application traced using [opentelemetry-c](https://github.com/augustinsangam/opentelemetry-c).
-Clients ask to servers to compute the nth prime number (n is the request input).
+Clients ask servers to compute the nth prime number (n is the request input).
 Requests and responses are routed through a central proxy.

 ## Architecture

 The picture below shows how hosts are connected through ZeroMQ sockets.
-Arrows represent how messages flows.
+Arrows represent how messages flow.

 ![Replayer Architecture](architecture.png)